gregconradismith/receptor-modeling-jupyter-book/_build/html/_sources/equilibrium.md

 T.plot(figsize=6,pos={a:(0,0),b:(3,0),c:(6,0)},edge_labels=True,graph_border=True,vertex_size=1000)
 ```

-## Probability of each state
+## The probability of each receptor state

-For the equilibrium receptor model above, the probability of state {math}`i` is given by
+For the receptor model above, the probability of state {math}`i` is given by
 {math}`\pi_i = z_i / z_T` where  {math}`z_T= \textstyle \sum_i z_i`, and

 ```{math}